Skip to main content

 Possible values: true, false

-• -Z, --unstable-features <UNSTABLE_FEATURES> — Unstable features to enable for this current build
+• -Z, --unstable-features <UNSTABLE_FEATURES> — Unstable features to enable for this current build.

 nargo new